Definition of Preferred Dividends

 Disadvantages

-- The rate of dividends is not going to increase in accordance with inflation and if the market situations are good then a lower rate of dividends will be a loss for the investors.
+- The rate of dividends is not going to increase in accordance with inflation, and if the market situations are good, then a lower rate of dividends will be a loss for the investors.

 Conclusion

-It offer good returns to the investors than debt instruments.
+It offers good returns to the investors than debt instruments.
 That’s why some investors park their money in preferred stocks to enjoy fixed returns.
 The company issues preferred stocks so that the voting rights don’t get diluted and there is no additional interference from the stockholders.

 Recommended Articles